zama-ai/concrete-core/concrete-core/docs/backends/backend_fft.md

 }
 ```

-Then, let's define an input to be encrypted, and encrypt it to an lwe ciphertext:
+Next, let's define an input to be encrypted and encrypt it to an LWE ciphertext:

 ```rust
 fn main(){
     // We encode and encrypt the message.